eggsontoast1672/sorting-visualizer/README.md

-# Visualizing Sorting Algorithms
+# Sorting Visualizer

 https://github.com/lunathanael/visualizing-sorting/assets/84255305/15ff4859-7d44-4427-9f07-4d7df815da3b

-Everybody and their mother have certainly seen those YouTube videos of the sorting algorithms moving the bars around so you get to see what each one does.
+At this point, most people have seen those YouTube videos of the sorting algorithms moving the bars around so you get to see the how they work.
 This is basically that.
+Currently, the program works via a command line interface whereby you select the algorithm you want and the number of elements to sort.
+The algorithms currently supported are the following:

+- Bogo sort
+- Bubble sort
+- Quick sort

+## License

 This code is licensed under the MIT license, please follow the terms and conditions if you would like to use this code.
 Essentially, you can do what you